 RANA KUMBHA PALACE

 Within the fort premises, on one side is the massive 15th century Rana Khumbha's Palace.
 It has both elephant and horse stables.

 Built during the reign of Maharana Kumbha and later given to Mira Bai as a place for worship Lord Krishna.
 It depicts impressive Rajput architecture with the dome depicting carved human bodies each having their own symbolic significance.
 There are also paintings of Lord Krishna and Mira Bai depicting Bhakti.

 Padmini's Palace, built by the side of the lotus pool with its pavilion.
-Padmini was the wife of Rana Ratan Singhji and considered as a most beautiful woman of Rajputana.
-The battles of Allaudin Khilji and Rana Ratan Singhji are well known.
+Padmini was the wife of Rawal Ratan Singhji and considered as a most beautiful woman of Rajputana.
+The battles of Allaudin Khilji and Rawal Ratan Singhji are well known.

 KUMBHA SHYAM TEMPLE

 On the eastern side of Chittaurgarh is the 15th century Kumbha Shyam Temple, dedicated to Sarah, the Boar incarnation of Vishnu, built by Maharana Kumbha.
 The mythical bird Garuda is in front of the temple, under a canopy supported by pillars.
 Fine carvings of Lord Vishnu depicting different moods.

 The 8th century temple originally dedicated to the Sun God(Surya) was later converted to a Kalika temple.
 This temple is near the Padmini place.
 It features amazing carvings and sculptures.
 This temple was destroyed to some extent in several attacks by the mughal rulers.